lapalme/pyrealb/docs/Hacking-pyrealb.md

           A("red"))))
   ```

-  *Notes*: Internally, `.add(...,None,True)` is used by `pyrealb`  to build incrementally the original expressions.
+  This dynamic feature explains why most realization decisions are taken at the very last moment (i.e., when `.realize()` is called) and not while the structure is being built.

-  `.toDebug()` does not keep track of the calls to `.add()` and displays the current state of the internal structure.
+  *Notes*: Internally, `.add(...,None)` is used by `pyrealb`  to build incrementally the original expressions.

 - `.remove(position)`: delete the `Constituent` at a given position within a `Phrase` or a `Dependent`

 ## An alternative to structure modifications

-Given the fact  that `pyrealb` expressions are Python objects,  they can be put in a list (or a tuple) and manipulated by standard Python functions.
+Given the fact  that `pyrealb` expressions are Python objects,  they can be inserted in a list (or a tuple) and manipulated by standard Python functions.
 The list can then be used as a parameter for `pyrealb` creation functions which *flatten* their list or tuple arguments before building the structure.
 Here is an example of incrementally building the `pyrealb` expression `s3` equivalent to our running example.

 ```python
 n = [D("a"),N("apple").n("p")]